The Bandwidth Theorem in Sparse Graphs: Proof overview and main lemmas

 Passing over for now the inconvenient existence of $V_0$, our next task is to find the corresponding partition of $V(H)$, for which we use the lemma for $H$, Lemma~\ref{lem:H2}.
-One should think of the backbone graph as consisting of copies of $K_k$ (one for each $i\in[r]$) connected in a linear order; and the high minimum degree of $R^k_r$ ensures that each $K_k$ extends to $K_{k+1}$ in $R^k_r$.
 The basic idea is then to split $H$ into intervals in the bandwidth order.
 We assign the first interval to the first $K_k$ of the backbone graph according to the given colouring of $H$, with the few vertices of colour zero assigned to a vertex extending this clique of the backbone graph to $K_{k+1}$, and so on.
 Using the bandwidth property and zero-freeness of the colouring one can do this in such a way as to obtain a graph homomorphism from $H$ to $R^k_r$, which is what we need.
 In addition, we need the number of vertices assigned to each $(i,j)\in V(R^k_r)$ to be very close to $|V_{i,j}|$.
 We cannot guarantee exact equality, but we can get very close by making further use of bandwidth, zero-freeness, and the fact that $K_k$s in $R^k_r$ extend to $K_{k+1}$s.

 Now we have to deal with the exceptional set $V_0$.
 We do this as follows.
 We choose a vertex $v$ in the exceptional set, and `pre-embed' to it a vertex $x$ picked from the first $\sqrt{\beta}n$ vertices of $\cL$ which is not in any triangle of $H$.
 Using the common neighbourhood lemma, Lemma~\ref{lem:common}, we choose $\Delta$ neighbours of $v$ which are `well-behaved' with respect to the clusters $V_{i,j}$ for some $i\in[r]$, and pre-embed the neighbours of $x$ to these vertices.
 The `well-behaved' properties are what we need to generate image restrictions for the second neighbours of $x$ (which we will embed using the sparse blow-up lemma) satisfying the restriction pair properties.
 We also need to change the assignment from the Lemma for $H$ locally (up to a large but constant distance from $x$) to accommodate this: the vertex $x$, and its first and second neighbours, might have been assigned somewhere quite different previously.
 We repeat this until we have pre-embedded to all exceptional vertices, and let $H'$ and $G'$ be respectively the unembedded vertices of $H$ and the vertices of $G$ to which we did not pre-embed.